illinoistech-itm/jhajek/itmt-430/Introduction-concepts-presentations/Readme.md

 For this assignment watch both of the videos listed below and answer the questions in the space provided.

-The delvierable will be to create a folder called **intro-concepts** under your itmt-430 folder in the private GitHub repo provided.
+The deliverable will be to create a folder called **intro-concepts** under your itmt-430 folder in the private GitHub repo provided.
 Upload this file with the answers written in markdown to this folder, keeping the filename: Readme.md.

 ## Presentation One